Crown Point median real estate price is $305,951, which is less expensive than 70.8% of Virginia neighborhoods and 60.7% of all U.S. neighborhoods.

 Crown Point real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) townhomes and apartment complexes/high-rise apartments.
 Most of the residential real estate is renter occupied.
 Many of the residences in the Crown Point neighborhood are established but not old, having been built between 1970 and 1999.
 A number of residences were also built between 1940 and 1969.

-In addition, if you love row houses and attached homes, you will probably really like the Crown Point neighborhood.
+If you love row houses and attached homes, you will probably really like the Crown Point neighborhood.
 The ambiance, the charm, of row houses is something special.
 And in sheer abundance of row houses, this neighborhood truly stands out.
 The real estate here has a higher proportion of row houses and attached homes than nearly any neighborhood in America.
-In fact, 50.9% of the residential real estate here is classified as row houses and attached homes.
+In fact, 59.2% of the residential real estate here is classified as row houses and attached homes.

 Crown Point is also pretty special linguistically.
 Significantly, 3.3% of its residents five years old and above primarily speak African languages at home.
 While this may seem like a small percentage, it is higher than 97.4% of the neighborhoods in America.

-The neighbors in the Crown Point neighborhood in Norfolk are lower-middle income, making it a below average income neighborhood.
-NeighborhoodScout's research shows that this neighborhood has an income lower than 69.9% of U.S. neighborhoods.
-With 32.8% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 83.8% of U.S. neighborhoods.
+The neighbors in the Crown Point neighborhood in Norfolk are middle-income, making it a moderate income neighborhood.
+NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 40.6% of the neighborhoods in America.
+With 46.2% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 92.6% of U.S. neighborhoods.

 What we choose to do for a living reflects who we are.
 Each neighborhood has a different mix of occupations represented, and together these tell you about the neighborhood and help you understand if this neighborhood may fit your lifestyle.